ROHIT7773TRX/ai-assisted-cicd/README.md

 * Azure Container Apps
 * Google Cloud Run

-If you want, I can also make a **CD workflow** to auto-deploy on Render or Railway.

----

-## 🎯 **Why This Project Is Great for Your CV**

-* Shows CI/CD automation
-* Shows Docker skills
-* Shows testing & best practices
-* Shows AI integration workflow
-* Shows GitHub Actions experience
-* Looks polished & professional

----

 ## 📬 Contact

 Created by **Rohit Poonia**
 GitHub: `ROHIT7773TRX`
 Docker Hub: `rohitpoonia`